Dødedans i London, Tottel

 Death speaketh to the Cunstable.

-IT is my ryght to arest you and constreyne
+IT is my ryght to arest you and constreyne,

-With vs to daunce, my mayster Sir Cunstable!
+With vs to daunce my mayster Sir Cunstable,

 For more stronger than euer was Charlemain,

-Death hath afforced, and more worshipable;
+140 Death hath afforced and more worshipable,

-For hardines ne knighthode, this no* fable.
+For hardines ne knighthode this is no fable.

 What gayneth armes of folkes most notable,

-Whan cruell death list hem* to assayle?
+Whan cruell death list him to assayle?

 Connétablen